Gabriel Moreno Player Props: Diamondbacks vs. Pirates

 Gabriel Moreno At The Plate

-- In 15 of 63 games this year, he has scored, including multiple runs once.
+- In 64 games played this year, he has hit a homer in only two of them.

+- Moreno has had an RBI in 20 games this season (31.3%), including four multi-RBI outings (6.3%).
+He has also driven in three or more of his team's runs in two contests.

+- He has scored at least once 15 times this season (23.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.